-What is Are Base Layers?
+What Are Base Layers?
 Everything You Need to Know

 Base layers are an essential piece of outdoor and sporting apparel that helps you stay comfortable during exercise or in challenging conditions.
 They regularly incorporate the latest textile technology, such as anti-odor protection from Polygiene StayFresh™, and come in an almost endless array of designs.
 With this in mind, we created a comprehensive guide to base layers that covers when to use them, types of materials, what technology to look out for, and why they are so effective.